nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 Since the authorization mechanism relies on user roles it is necessary to configure your identity provider to map the user roles to a scope (which means we can get it as claim).
 See Example Configurations below.

+### Secrets

+The plugin maps the accessToken to _user.secrets.accessToken_ so it can for example be used in a Http Proxy Interceptor to set the Bearer for backend calls.

 ### Authentication Expiration

 The implementation automatically extends the authentication via refresh token every view seconds (as long as the user is active).